drawrowfly/airbnb-private-api/Readme.md

 ```

 ##### _get_wishlists
- - Method returns items that are located in the Saved section of your profile
+ - Method is returning items that are located in the Saved section of your profile
  - Method is accepting an object with **_limit** and **_offset** values
  - **_limit** - limit of items to display. **Defaut value: 10**
  - **_offset** - number of items to skip. **Default value: 0**